Markus Poom: International career

 Poom was an Estonian youth international.
 He made his international debut for the senior Estonia team on 11 January 2019, coming on as a half-time substitute for Brent Lepistu in a 2–1 friendly win over Finland.

 Personal life

-He is the son of former Estonia international goalkeeper, Mart Poom.
-Poom was born in Derby, England while his father was playing for Derby County F.C..
-He is married to Rebeca in 2024 they had their first child, a girl called Matilde.
+He is the son of former Estonia international goalkeeper Mart Poom and Lissel Poom.
+Poom was born in Derby, while his father was playing for Derby County.
+He is married to Rebeca in 2024 and they had their first child, a girl called Matilde.